 While it is not fully understood, hair regrowth after chemo can provide unexpected surprises.
 Straight hair may come in curly, dark hair may come in white, etc… As the chemo drugs leave your body, the matrix cells will slowly recover and begin the process of growing new hair.
 It is thought that the recovery of matrix cells is a complicated biochemical recovery, leading to the hair and texture ‘surprises’ for a while.
 The unusual changes are typically temporary.

 - If your doctor says that your hair will probably fall out, decide before chemotherapy begins if you want to wear a wig.
 Shopping ahead of chemo will enable you to find a wig that best matches your normal hair color.

 - Hats, turbans and scarves are often used to camouflage hair loss during chemo treatments.
 However, if you opt to go bareheaded be sure to use sunscreen.

 - Never perm or color your hair during chemotherapy to prevent increased hair loss.
 Wait until the chemo treatments are complete and your hair has grown back.

 - A short hair cut can help to reduce the emotional impact of hair loss.

 - Itching is common, and over the counter products are typically ineffective.
-See your dermatologist in Keller, TX for an effective topical and/or oral medications that can help with itching.
+See your dermatologist in Southlake, TX for an effective topical and/or oral medications that can help with itching.

 - Color changes sometimes occur, causing patients to feel self-conscious.
-Your dermatologist in Keller, TX can assist you with bleaching creams and exfoliates for more normal looking skin tone.
+Your dermatologist in Southlake, TX can assist you with bleaching creams and exfoliates for more normal looking skin tone.

 - Avoid hot tubs to reduce the risk of inflammation to the skin.

-- If open wounds occur, see your dermatologist in Keller, TX.
+- If open wounds occur, see your dermatologist in Southlake, TX.
 Prompt attention to wounds can prevent infections, and is especially important during chemo treatment.